lostcxuse/lostcxuse/README.md

   ☆ Hey soo before you interact with me, there's a few things you should may know!

-  ☆ I am perfectly comfortable with my own ponys (I'm not comfortable if your with a pony that with a fandom that I hate/don't like - DNI - Dandy's world, Hazbin hotel/Others from vizipop, Forsaken, crk,  Solarballs/contryhuman, Jujutsu kaisen.
-TADC, Arcane (mild-y) << DSMP, BLUE LOCK (DNI, DNI). just DNI please. others. | off-fandom-related " AGE PLAYERS/REGRESSERS, Toxic yaoi/yuri lovers... i don't have to explain.
+  ☆ I am perfectly comfortable with my own ponys (I'm not comfortable if your with a pony that with a fandom that I hate/don't like - DNI - Dandy's world, Hazbin hotel/Others from vizipop, Forsaken, crk,  Solarballs/contryhuman, Jujutsu kaisen (mild-y) TADC, Arcane (mild-y) << DSMP (mild-y) BLUE LOCK (DNI, DNI). just DNI please. others. | off-fandom-related " AGE PLAYERS/REGRESSERS, Toxic/n yaoi/yuri lovers... yuri and yaoi, i don't care, just leave me alone and don't talk about it in front of me. i don't have to explain.
 Sensitive people.. i really don't wanna trigger anything and i really son't want any trouble, Pro/Dark shippers...
 Skin Copiers. dni.

-  ☆ I am not changing my pony, If you say if it too bright/others, Then don't focus on me.
+  ☆ I TAKE SKINS!!
+I LOVE YOU, I WOULD LOVE THE OFFERS!!

   </details>

   <details>